oroinc/documentation/user/back-office/system/websites/index.rst

 You can create multiple :term:`websites <Website>` that target a particular audience, geography, a specific brand, and a segment of goods or services that your company is providing.

-.. note:: The multiple websites management is only available in the Enterprise edition.
+.. important:: Multi-website management is only available in the Enterprise edition.

 Every website may have: